Frivolous or vexatious

 In law, frivolous or vexatious is a term used to challenge a complaint or a legal proceeding being heard as lacking in merit, or to deny, dismiss or strike out any ensuing judicial or non-judicial processes.

-The term is used in several jurisdictions, such as Ireland and New Zealand.
+The term is used in several jurisdictions, such as England & Wales, Ireland, Canada and New Zealand.
 While the term is referenced in laws and regulations, it is often not defined by statute, being developed instead by decisions of the courts.

 General meaning

 "Frivolous" and "vexatious" generally mean different things, however both are typically grouped together as they relate to the same basic concept of a claim or complaint (or a series of many) not being brought in good faith: